 It's February, and with it comes Black History Month, an opportunity to celebrate the rich and integral role that African Americans have played in the ongoing story of America.
 Within this tale, Boston has produced many unique chapters and characters, from Lewis Hayden to Lewis Latimer, Phillis Wheatley to David Walker, Prince Hall to Martin Luther King, Jr. Each of these figures called Boston home and left an indelible mark on the city.
 Boston has been the backdrop for critical moments in the course of civil rights in America - consider a fiery Frederick Douglass speech in the African Meeting House, or the recruitment of the 54th Massachusetts Regiment, or Dr. King’s civil rights march from Roxbury to Boston Common.
 These are pivotal moments in the course of this country, and there are so many enriching experiences across Greater Boston that bring this important history to life.
-Our friends at Black Gems Unearthed have compiled an exception list of offerings in our region and beyond.
+Please check out the amazing stories that have been curated by our friends at Black Gems Unearthed.

 Photo by Kyle Klein